Ramana91/Epidemic-Type-Aftershock-Sequence-ETAS-Models-in-Statistical-Seismology/README.md

 ### Software Utilised and Prerequisites

 This project was run utilising [R](https://cran.r-project.org/bin/windows/base/), with the corresponding IDE [RStudio ](https://posit.co/download/rstudio-desktop/) being used.
-After downloading and installing these programs, a
+After downloading and installing these programs, a few library's were installed, one for each of the models ([etas](https://cran.r-project.org/web/packages/ETAS/index.html) and [etasflp](https://cran.r-project.org/web/packages/etasFLP/index.html)) and another for basic data transformation [dplyr](https://cran.r-project.org/web/packages/dplyr/index.html)

-* npm
+* Steps to install required Libraries
   ```sh
   npm install npm@la